 Beautiful Signs for a Better Planet

-Based on a decade of braille signage experience, the experts at Green Dot Sign answer common ADA sign questions.
+Based on a decade of braille signage design experience, the experts at Green Dot Sign answer common ADA sign questions.

 Exit, bathroom, and handicap parking are all examples of ADA signage, which are architectural signs that use braille and follow other requirements in order to make facilities, rooms, or spaces compliant with ADA regulations.

 The acronym ADA refers to the Americans with Disabilities Act (ADA) in construction, building, and educational settings.
 An ADA-compliant sign must meet requirements established by the ADA.
-ADA interior office signs provide the 3% or 7.5 million Americans that are legally blind or visually impaired equal access to public spaces.
+ADA interior office signs provide the 3%, or 7.5 million, Americans that are legally blind or visually impaired equal access to public spaces.